reflow-project/Amsterdam-pilot/sim/Readme.md

 This folder contains software to 'simulate' value flows in in Reflow OS, without having to write GraphQL queries by hand.
 It is is an extension on the dsl used to create Value Flow diagrams in the same repository.
 The idea is to declaratively describe a scenario on a high level, but with control over duration, amounts of resources, frequencies of and dependencies between events for a scenario.

+## Running the Amsterdam scenarios
+There are two scenario's for Amsterdam each in their own subdirectory, 'swapshop' and 'zorgschorten'.
+Steps to run a scenario:

+- 0. make sure that you have all ruby dependencies installed (bundle install, or see the Gemfile)
+- 1. make sure that you are working with a fresh reflow-os instance that is set up locally on port 4000, see reset_db.sh
+- 2. change to the scenario subdirectory and run ``ruby setup_environment.rb`` it will create a new .env file in the scenario subdirectory, containing the agents, locations and units that are needed for the scenario
+- 3. run ``ruby simulation.rb`` or similar to start the simulation

 ## Features supported so far
 The simulation software at the moment aims to support the two scenario's in the Amsterdam pilot.
 Right now only the ValueFlow features that are necessary for the 'medical gowns' (zorgschorten) scenario have been developed.
 A scenario for the 'Swap shop' scenario will follow.
 We expect big overlap between the two scenario's.